antmicro/guineveer/docs/source/user_guide.md

 Remember to change the addresses to comply with the address range required by \\$readmemh.
 ~~~

-## Building design for FPGA
+## Building designs for FPGA

 * The defined `HEX_FILE0` and `HEX_FILE1` need to point to the path where firmware for each core is stored - you can update this in `guineveer.tcl`.
     The HEX files are set automatically in the Makefile; using the `TEST` variable, you can select the files for a test, the same way as with building the software (`make build test`).
 * To generate the `tcl` file, run `BOARD=<board> make generate_block_design`, in the `fpga/` folder.
-    The supported boards are `NexysVideo-A7-200T` or `Arty-A7-100T`.
+    The supported boards are `NexysVideo-A7-200T` and `Arty-A7-100T`.
 * To synthesize Guineveer using Vivado, run `vivado -mode batch -script guineveer.tcl`.

-## Running example SW using the testbench
+## Running an example SW using the testbench

 Run `TEST=software_example_name make sim` to launch the testbench executable with the provided software.
-The log of all register values and their changes throughout the simulation will be written to the  `build/exec.log` file.
+The log of all register values and their changes throughout the simulation will be written in the `build/exec.log` file.

-## Running example SW using Renode Robot Framework
+## Running an example SW using Renode Robot Framework

 Run `TEST=software_example_name make renode_test` to launch the Renode simulation with the provided software.
 It will run the software and compare its output with the expected values.

-## Running example SW using Renode Robot Framework with cosimulation
+## Running an example SW using Renode Robot Framework with cosimulation

-Run `make` in the `sw/renode_i3c_cosim` directory to build the cosimulation binary of the I3C device, form the HDL sources.
+Run `make` in the `sw/renode_i3c_cosim` directory to build the co-simulation binary of the I3C device from the HDL sources.
-After building the cosimulation binary and the `i3c` test software, `renode-test` can be used to to run the test available in the `sw/guineveer_i3c_cosim.robot` file.
+After building the co-simulation binary and the `i3c` test software, `renode-test` can be used to run the test, available in the `sw/guineveer_i3c_cosim.robot` file.
 Refer to the following chapters in Renode's documentation for a detailed overview of the required dependencies and available options:
 * [Testing with Renode](https://renode.readthedocs.io/en/latest/introduction/testing.html)
 * [Co-simulating with an HDL simulator](https://renode.readthedocs.io/en/latest/advanced/co-simulating-with-an-hdl-simulator.html)